 Today is September 13 and the Navigate the Chaos question to consider is “how often are you waiting for external validation?”
-People who navigate the chaos wait for validation for no one.
-The pursuit of one goal after another, of translating dreams into reality, and of traveling the path of life requires no validation.
+People who navigate the chaos seldom, if ever, wait for validation from someone.
+The pursuit of leveraging your mind, body, and spirit to translate one dream after another requires no validation.
 If you are searching for someone to give you permission, to give you the green light, or to tell you how important you are your ability to navigate the chaos will most likely be hindered.
 Norbert Schemansky demonstrates someone who never received the external validation he so wanted, and therefore, struggled to navigate the chaos.

 When he returned home, a gold medal in his bag, no one was there to greet him.
 Only an airport porter recognized him.
 “The bus porter said, ‘Nice going, Semansky,’” he recalled.
 “He mispronounced my name, but he knew who I was.”
 Schemansky took a bus home alone.
 It was not an unfamiliar experience.
 As he told Strength & Health magazine in 1973, “The worst part of competing was coming home.”